 Hola España!
 Here siestas are the real deal, football (soccer) is a second language and there's more festivals held than there are days in a year.
 And we haven’t even started on the tapas yet!
 This place offers a world class drinking and dining scene, delightful warm weather and tons of affordable fun things to do.

-Best time to travel: It’s a country of many regions and many climates.
-Depending on where you plan to go, the options are open all year round!
+- Best time to travel: It's a country of many regions and many climates, meaning that depending on where you plan to go, the options are open all year round!